Oconer-git/-CamVoxVotingSystem/README.md

 ## Usage
 **LOGIN API**
 1. **Identify API endpoint:**
-   - Determine the endpoint for the login API.
-In this example, let's use http://localhost/-CamVoxVotingSystem/public/login
+   - Determine the endpoint for the login API. http://localhost/-CamVoxVotingSystem/public/login

 2. **Prepare User Credentials**
    - Gather the user's credential, such as Student ID number, and default password.